Walk in the footsteps of the condemned King Charles I and stand on the spot where he was executed

 On the day of the execution Charles said goodbye to his children at St James's Palace before being escorted to the Banqueting House.

 It was bitterly cold.
-Charles wore a second shirt so as not to shiver from the cold, in case it was misunderstood as trembling from fear.
+Charles wore a second shirt so as not to shiver from the cold, in case he was thought to have been trembling from fear.

 He was also persuaded to eat a little bread and drink a glass of claret so that he would not faint before reaching the execution block.